ostreedev/ostree/docs/repository-management.md

 `exampleos/x86_64/standard`.
 Choosing the branch name for your "prod" repository is absolutely critical as client systems will reference it.
-It becomes an important part of your face to the world, in the same way the "master" branch in a git repository is.
+It becomes an important part of your face to the world, in the same way the "main" branch in a git repository is.

 But with your "dev" repository internally, it can be very useful to use OSTree's branching concepts to represent different stages in a software delivery pipeline.

-Deriving from `exampleos/x86_64/standard`, let's say our "dev" repository contains `exampleos/x86_64/buildmaster/standard`.
-We choose the term "buildmaster" to represent something that came straight from git master.
+Deriving from `exampleos/x86_64/standard`, let's say our "dev" repository contains `exampleos/x86_64/buildmain/standard`.
+We choose the term "buildmain" to represent something that came straight from git main.
 It may not be tested very much.

 Our next step should be to hook up a testing system (Jenkins, Buildbot, etc.) to this.
 When a build (commit) passes some tests, we